sigino/CarmaLinkAPI/definingReportConfig.md

 optionalParam value | Notes
 --------------------|-------
-BATTERY_VOLTAGE | The vehicle battery voltage as captured by CarmaLink's A/D convertor.
+BATTERY_VOLTAGE | The vehicle battery voltage as captured by the transponder's A/D convertor.
 EMISSION_MONITORS | Returns emission monitor support and status information.
 FUEL_LEVEL | Available on some vehicles.
 FUEL_RATE | Available on most vehicles.